Utah man robs bank of $1 in attempt to go to federal prison

 According to the affidavit, Santacroce sat down in the bank lobby and waited for police to arrive.
 While waiting, he allegedly told the victims that they are “lucky he didn’t have a gun because it was taking so long for the police to get there.”

-At this time, the branch manager reportedly ushered all of the employees into a back room for their safety and locked the doors.
+The branch manager then reportedly ushered all of the employees into a back room for their safety and locked the doors.

 Santacroce allegedly gave officers the $1 he stole from the bank, admitting to the crime and stating that he did so “because he wanted to get arrested and go to federal prison,” the affidavit states.